 Because of the fact that the Household Budget Survey is a sampling survey, we have sampling and non-sampling errors.
 During the previous years, the overall accuracy of the survey was good enough.
+For 2015 the initial sample size was 6,251 households (sampling fraction $1/\lambda$ 1,5%) equally distributed within the year, so as to have four (4) equally dependent samples, corresponding to the four quarters of the year.
+The achieved final sample size was 6,150 households.
+The total number of sampling areas amounted to 1,023.

-For 2014 the initial sample size was 6.284 households (sampling fraction 1.42‰) equally distributed within the year, so as to have four (4) equally dependent samples, corresponding to the four quarters of the year.
-The total number of the primary sampling units was 1.023.
-Due to non-response, the actual total number of primary sampling units was 1.004.
-The achieved sample size was 5.888 households.
 More details are presented in the following tables.

-Table 1.
-Response rate
+Table 1: Response rate (%)

-HBS 2013 Achieved net sample (n) Response rate (R%) EL 5,888 55.2
+HBS 2015 Achieved net sample (n) Response Rate (R %) EL 6,150 64.1